rand-projects/fisb-978/docs/source/document.rst

 or at most a few ground stations, we know what the first six bytes will be.
 So we can try those.
 The '``--f6b``' flag in ec_978.py will let us set these values.
 Often, these two techniques alone will allow us to decode FIS-B block 0.
+Many FIS-B messages only have actual content in block 0 (i.e. they are short messages and the rest of the message are zeros).
-Since block 0 is often the only contents in a message, we can detect this and avoid even trying to decode the other blocks.
+So by decoding block 0 of a short message, we have avoided having to decode the other blocks.

+Another technique is to detect running zeros at the end of a block.
+Many messages end early, and the rest of the message is only zeros.
+Block 0 is the best example of this, but it can happen in any block.
+It's
-One other technique is to detect running zeros at the end of block.
-It's not difficult to come up with a heuristic to find a block with running zeros at the end.
+not difficult to come up with a heuristic to find a block with running zeros at the end.
 If we find running zeros, we set the them to the average zero for the entire block and attempt to decode again.
+In a noisy packet, some of the zero bits will actually register as one.
+By forcing these to zero, we may be able to decode the packet.

 Together, the above techniques can correct more than 13% of packet decode errors.